+Often times doctors do NOT run full thyroid testing.
 Without proper lab testing, doctors and patients are trying to heal hypothyroidism lacking the information that could make all the difference.
-Often times doctors do NOT run full thyroid testing, let alone the non-thyroid lab tests mentioned here could change a patient’s life.

 If you have been following Hypothyroid Mom, you know that hypothyroidism concerns the thyroid, but it is not only about the thyroid gland.
 Scientific literature shows that a multitude of factors are involved in thyroid dysfunction.

 When I asked the Clinical Director for TrueHealthLabs.com, Dr. Brady Hurst, what lab tests he recommends for every thyroid patient, here is what he wrote.

 Use coupon code Limited_5 at checkout for 5% off your order for Hypothyroid Mom fans.

 True Health Labs regularly offers discounts throughout the year so be sure to check the very top of their website to see if there are any promotions going on at the time of your purchase.

 Even though there are many “non-thyroid” factors listed below that alter thyroid function, the first place to start is with customary lab tests to point out major thyroid dysfunction.
 One of the main problems with mainstream medicine’s approach to thyroid health is the reliance on one lab test TSH (Thyroid Stimulating Hormone).
 This one lab test FAILS to give a full picture of thyroid health.
 Failure to run complete thyroid lab testing is one of the key reasons why there are hundreds of millions of undiagnosed and inadequately treated hypothyroidism patients in the world.

 Comprehensive Thyroid Assessment for USA (not available in NY, NJ, MA & RI)